Marathon

 Cyborg player M.A.D.D.
 Vat B.O.B.
 Bob

-There isn't much art of the player character (an unnamed Cyborg).
+There isn't much art around of the player character (an unnamed "Cyborg").
 I managed to find some in the manual, and a few pieces by Craig Mullins.
-I don't remember encountering the M.A.D.D.s in the game, but it appears that they are friendly tanks.
-The BOBs are actually some sort of "Born On Board" human crew member.
-They sometimes join the player.
+I think it's fun with the swollen helmet and visor, so I played that up.
+The M.A.D.D and BOB (Born on Board) are friendly NPC characters.
+The VacBobs are perhaps a precursor to MasterChief...?

 Pfhor Enforcer Fighter Trooper Hunter Cyborg Drone Juggernaut